-Around the world, countries and health care organizations are making progress in using health information technology to improve outcomes and access, paving the way for the future of health.
+Around the world, countries and health care organisations are making progress in using health information technology to improve outcomes and access, paving the way for the future of health.

-Health information and digital technologies can help meet these challenges, support population health goals, improve consumer experience, and drive insights into health conditions.
-We found examples of public and private programs with demonstrated results that offer creative approaches to common problems or lessons for others.
+Health information and digital technologies can help meet these challenges, support population health goals, improve consumer experience and drive insights into health conditions.
+We found examples of public and private programmes with demonstrated results that offer creative approaches to common problems or lessons for others.
 In doing so, we begin to see some of the possible features and capabilities for a health system of the future.

 Our research found support for Deloitte’s view of the future of health,2 that health care of the future will be different from today in three distinct ways:

-We hope the case studies in this report inspire readers to think about what future digitally enabled health care may look like, how organizations should prepare, and the role they can play in this future.
+We hope the case studies in this report inspire readers to think about what future digitally enabled health care may look like, how organisations should prepare and the role they can play in this future.